ZHines2/PIOSI/docs/hero-manifestation-guide.md

 - `range`: The attack range of the hero.
 - `agility`: The agility of the hero, which determines how many moves they can make per turn.
 - `hp`: The health points of the hero.
+- `armor`: The armor points of the hero, which absorb damage before HP is affected.
 - `special abilities`: Any special abilities the hero possesses.

 ## Special Properties